Ughurlu Khan of Ganja: Family

-Azerbaijani poetess Khurshidbanu Natavan was Ughurlu's granddaughter.
+Azerbaijani poet Khurshidbanu Natavan was Ughurlu's granddaughter.
 Mehdigulu Khan Vafa, a lieutenant-colonel of Russian army was his great-grandson.
 His descendants in Iran were known with the surname Ganjaei (گنجه ای).
 His grandson Haji Reza was a successful merchant in Tabriz, his son Ali Naqi Ganjaei (1872-4 October 1929) was one of the leaders of the Constitutional Movement and served in Majles in 1928–1929, representing Tabriz.
 His son Reza Ganjaei (1918-1995) was a professor and a politician who served as Minister of Industries and Mines under Hossein Ala' government in 1955–1956.
 He was famous for publishing Baba Shamal satirical magazine in Tabriz.
 Reza's brother Javad Ganjaei was Minister of Posts and Telegraphs of Iran in 1949 during Mohammad Sa'ed government and served as a member of Majles until 1953.